martinalex7/hpml-recursive-knowledge-distillation/README.md

 ## Outline :

 There are 2 notebooks including our experimentations, one for the BERT Experimentation and one for the ViT Experimentation.
+The notebook just requires to input a personal HF token to push models to the hub and modify a couple of repo paths to load the models for successive methodologies.

 ## Results :